JSON (JavaScript Object Notation) is one of the most popular

 ]

-This is common pattern in many languages, but unfortunately isn't valid in JSON.
-For
+pattern in many languages, but unfortunately isn't valid in

 [